ChristianVillalba/react_managing_a_component_tree/README.md

 ---
 ## What I have learned with this project:

 * How to manage state in a Parent Component
-*
-* Separate in different components
+* Separate App in different Components
+  * Stateless Component
+  * Props
 * Manage State in individual components
+  *  Inline Styling,
+  *  Conditional Rendering
+  *  Ternary Operators
+  *  Event Handling and
+  *  Using State
 * How state is handled across the app and components